What is Seismic Retrofitting?

 Base Isolation is extensively used around the world to reinforce structures against seismic activity.
 Base isolators connect the building to the foundation and act as a suspension.
 These isolators make use of materials and techniques that absorb a large part of vibrations from the shaking ground.
-These may include roller balls and bearings, sliders or elastomeric bearings.
+These may include roller balls and bearings, sliders, or elastomeric bearings.
 In case of an earthquake, the vibrations transferred from the ground to the building are considerably reduced when compared to structures that are built directly on foundations without employing isolators.
-This reduces the oscillation or movement of building and lowers chances of it getting damaged.
+This reduces the oscillation or movement of the building and lowers the chances of it getting damaged.

 Addition of Concrete Columns to Exterior